 Africa Energy farmed-out a 12.5% participating interest in Block 2B to Panoro Energy ASA ("Panoro").
-In consideration for the assignment of this interest, Panoro will pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.
+In consideration for the assignment of this interest, Africa Energy was paid \$0.09 million on April 14, 2022, which includes costs incurred prior to escrow being funded.
+Panoro will also pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.

-On March 3, 2022, the Company and its joint venture partners entered into a drilling contract for the Island Innovator semi-submersible rig with Island Drilling Company AS for the upcoming drilling of the Gazania-1 well.
-Mobilization of the rig is expected in mid-July with spud of the well to occur in September 2022.
-The joint venture partnership completed a seabed survey and ordered a wellhead in the second half of 2021 in preparation for drilling.
+On March 3, 2022, the Company and its joint venture partners entered into a drilling contract for the Island Innovator semi-submersible rig with Island Drilling Company AS for the upcoming drilling of the Gazania-1 well on Block 2B.
+The drilling rig is expected to depart imminently from the North Sea in order to spud the well in September 2022.
+In preparation for drilling the well, the joint venture partnership has been engaging with stakeholders, including local communities, in an effort to ensure a smooth and efficient drilling operation.